The Rainbow: Adaptations

 In 1988, the BBC produced a television adaptation directed by Stuart Burge, with Imogen Stubbs in the role of Ursula Brangwen.
 The following year, the novel was adapted into the UK film The Rainbow, directed by Ken Russell, who had also directed the 1969 film adaptation Women in Love.

 In 2021, BBC produced a new two-part radio adaptation of the novel, aired on Radio 4 and starring Cassie Bradley in the role of Ursula and Karl Collins as Tom.

+Cultural Reference

+In the fourth episode of the second season of the television series, The Son, the adolescent Jeannie McCullough is seen reading The Rainbow, before assaulting a boy that had maligned her father.
+The Son is also trigenerational, but the McCullough family live on the Texas-Mexico border, rather than along the Erewash Valley.
+The fictional Brangwens and McCulloughs are roughly contemporary, with the third generation growing up in the shadow of a fossil-fuel industry before this specific event's 1916 setting.